Theater

 THEAT 380: Top: Who Owns the Arts: Censorship, Sponsorship, and Artistic Freedom

 An investigation into the relationship between theater and society through study of various issues in theater arts including censorship, funding, arts advocacy and arts education.
 Issues of contemporary ethical concern will be discussed and analyzed through a variety of historical and contemporary normative perspectives.
-Also counts toward management studies concentration.
+Also counts toward business and management studies concentration.

-Prerequisite: THEAT 110 or THEAT 180; BTS-T.
+Prerequisite: THEAT 110 or THEAT 180.

 THEAT 394: Academic Internship